 • AVOID sleeping on your stomach and sides for the first 10 days.

-• NO facials, Botox, chemical treatments or microdermabrasion for 4 weeks.
+• NO facials, Botox, chemical treatments, or microdermabrasion for 3 weeks before or after.

 • DO NOT expose the treated area to the sun or tanning bed.
 If you know you will be in the sun for extended periods of time you must wear a brimmed hat.